 “If you cared about channels like HGTV and Food Network and Discovery Channel,” McCollum explained, “you couldn’t get those channels without paying $15 per month for ESPN and another $10 per month for all the news networks”.
 This is the reason why cable-replacement streaming services typically cost $50 per month or more.

-People who don’t have a cable subscription can use Philo to supplement their over-the-air TV watching.
+People who don’t have a cable subscription can use Philo to supplement their over-the-air TV watching, with included features like TV and a digital TV streaming guide.
 McCollum said that attracting people who aren’t already streaming “means we’re really re-engaging people with television who had kind of dropped out because they thought the options weren’t meeting their needs.”

 Philo Helps Cable Companies Cut the Cord

 McCollum also discussed Philo’s surprising new distribution channel — cable companies.
 More than 750 local and regional cable companies banded together as the National Cable Television Cooperative (NCTC).
 Working together improves the NCTC’s position when dealing with content providers.
 In late 2018, Philo signed a deal with the NCTC that lets its members sell Philo subscriptions to their customers.